-It’s June, and your plan is to apply to Round 1 deadlines.
+It’s June, and your plan is to apply for Round 1 deadlines.
 That’s three months away.
 What should you be doing now?

-6. If you feel you lack community service or extracurricular activities, get on it right away.
-See my blog about this on Extracurriculars and Community Service.
+If you feel you lack community service or extracurricular activities, get on it right away.
+See my blog post about this here.

 The coming months will be very stressful for you, no doubt.
 So start working on these things now to allow time to dig deeper on the essays and the rest of your application materials later.
 You will find that ninety days go by very quickly, so make sure every day counts.

 Now is also a great time to start working one-on-one with your personal Accepted advisor.
 Check out our MBA Admissions Consulting & Editing Services – we look forward to helping you GET ACCEPTED.Want Esmeralda to help you get Accepted?
 Click here to get in touch!

 • Why Extracurricular Activities Make a Difference in Your MBA Application